 Here at Simple Path Recovery, we are dedicated to helping individuals find true and lasting healing from a lifestyle of addiction.
 This means going beyond simply helping individuals stop using addictive substances.
-With our comprehensive treatment program, we aim to help individuals gain the skills and knowledge needed to prevent relapse and continue with successful sobriety.
+At our drug treatment center, we aim to help individuals gain the skills and knowledge necessary to prevent relapse and continue with successful sobriety.

 Addressing the Process of Relapse

-Unfortunately, relapse is a common part of the recovery process for many people.
-And, because of this, individuals in treatment may be worried about relapsing once treatment concludes.
+Unfortunately, relapse is a common part of the recovery process for many people and because of this, individuals in treatment may be worried about relapsing once treatment concludes.
 While it’s important to know that relapse doesn’t have to be the end of addiction recovery, it’s also important to be able to identify and address the process of relapse if it begins.
-This way, an individual can stop the relapse process before actively engaging in using an addictive substance.
-Or, find the help they need to get back on the track to sobriety.
+This way, an individual can stop the relapse process before actively using an addictive substance or they can find the help they need to get back on the simple path to sobriety.
 To help individuals become educated about relapse prevention skills and know what they need to remain sober throughout recovery, we offer a relapse prevention program.
 This means that we implement various techniques into treatment so individuals can work to prevent relapse effectively and maintain recovery.

 Identifying Relapse Triggers

-Before the emotional or mental stage of relapse occurs, an individual may come into contact with what’s referred to as “relapse triggers”.
+Before the emotional or mental stage of relapse occurs, an individual may come into contact with what’s referred to as “relapse triggers.”
 These are specific events or circumstances which may put an individual at risk for relapse.
-Because each person’s addiction experience differs, relapse triggers may differ from person to person.
-But, some common relapse triggers may include:
+Because each person’s addiction experience differs, relapse triggers often varies from person to person.
+Some common relapse triggers may include:

 - Hanging out with people who use drugs or alcohol

 - Going to bars or other places people use drugs or alcohol

 - Negative emotions like anger, loneliness, and fear